mpmadhan/vlsi-portfolio/01-Combinational/05-De-Mux/README.md

 # DeMultiplexer (DEMUX)

-A DeMultiplexer is the opposite of a MUX — it takes one input and routes it to one of many outputs based on a select signal.
-Think of it as a switch that directs incoming data to a specific destination.
+A DeMultiplexer is the opposite of a MUX - it takes one input and routes it to one of many outputs based on a select signal.
+It is similar to a switch that directs incoming data to a specific destination.

 ## Modules

-### demux_1x2 — 1:2 DeMultiplexer
+### demux_1x2 - 1:2 DeMultiplexer
 Routes one input to one of two outputs using a single select line.
 Implemented using gate-level assign statements.

-### demux_1x4 — 1:4 DeMultiplexer
+### demux_1x4 - 1:4 DeMultiplexer
 Routes one input to one of four outputs using two select lines.
 Implemented using a case statement with concatenation for clean output assignment.